RTLucassen/slidesegmenter/README.md

 ## Output
 The output depends on the configuration of the *SlideSegmenter* instance (see cases below).
 At initialization, there is the option to disable: **(1)** tissue segmentation, **(2)** pen marking segmentation, and **(3)** cross-section separation.
 If any of these are disabled, the corresponding decoders of the model will not be initialized, making inference faster.
-By default, all are enabled.
+By default, tissue and pen marking segmentation are enabled and cross-section separation is disabled.

 <details>
 <summary>